aliibnemasud/beta.frieghtquote/documentation.md

 ## Reply Freight Quote

 It updates the freight quote data and sends Email to the `trader` also `freightrate@intercotradingco.com` this email to get record.
-Also update the data to the `dynamics365` on contracts which match with the `location` by using the the dynamic integration.
+Also update the data to the `Dynamics 360` on `contracts` which match with the `location` by using the the dynamic integration method `updateContact`.
 Method `update_mcc` first portion it's generating a token and sending to the response and then it's updating on Microsoft Dynamics 360.

 And here, can register a new carrier.